seqan/raptor/README.md

 ([Pandey et al., 2018](https://doi.org/10.1016/j.cels.2018.05.021)).
 This means that only minimisers that occur more often than the cutoff specifies are included in the output.
 If you wish to process all minimisers, you can use `--disable-cutoffs`.

+### Partitioned indices
+To reduce the overall memory consumption, the index can be divided into multiple (a power of two) parts.
+This can be done by passing `--parts n` to `raptor build`, where `n` is the number of parts you want to create.
+This will create `n` files, each representing one part of the index.
+The `--size` parameter describes the overall size of the index.
+For example, `--size 8g --parts 4` will create four 2 GiB indices.
+This will reduce the memory consumption of `raptor build` and `raptor search` by approximately 6 GiB, since there will only be one part in memory at any given time. `raptor search` will automatically detect the parts, and does not need any special parameters.

+### Upgrading the index (v1.1.0 to v2.0.0)
+An old index can be upgraded by running `raptor upgrade` and providing some information about how the index was constructed.

 ### SOCKS interface
 We implement the core interface of [SOCKS](https://gitlab.ub.uni-bielefeld.de/gi/socks).